c1im4cu5/Crypto_Predictions/README.md

 - ATOM-USD
 - WBTC-BTC

-### Using Postman:
+# Using Postman:
 GET and POST can be found @ /prediction

 form-data<br>
 Form Field = pair

-# End Result
+# Details
-User should expect to receive a dictionary as returned value.
-Dictionary will possess original queried values from Coinbase along with 14 additional predictions based on algorithm.

-### Notes
 Queries will be placed for a "day" interval.
-Predictions will be closing values.
+Predictions will be closing values.<p>

 Algorithm will need to load tensorflow; which will take some time.
 Furthermore, user will need to wait for epochs to run.
-Total run time could exceed ten minutes.
+Total run time could exceed ten minutes. <p>

+# Issues <br>
+API is designed to be run from a server to supply output and eventually link with RapidAPI.
+GCP cannot currently handle tensorflow.
+Heroku will require a rework of requirements.txt (and may still not work).
+AWS could probably run the API.
+For now, if downloaded, user would need to run it from localserver.<p>

-# Contributing
+# Contributing <br>
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to added/altered.